Tony O'Hagan - SHELF: the Sheffield Elicitation Framework

 Please tell us what you think of the course!

-Another output of the PCOD+ project is a simple user guide for the MATCH elicitation tool.
-In particular, this guide shows how to use MATCH to see fitted distributions corresponding to judgements you have made in Module 4 of the course.
-Seeing the implications of your judgements in this way allows you to gain more experience and confidence in making probailistic judgements.
+It is straightforward to fit distributions to judgements you have made in Module 4 of the course using the SHELF sofware.
+Seeing the implications of your judgements in this way allows you to gain more experience and confidence in making probabilistic judgements.

 Customising